 World Languages courses are offered only if there is sufficient enrollment.
 All students are encouraged to take more than one language if their schedule allows for this opportunity.
+If schedule allows, it is recommended that students 'double up' each year.
+Ex: Spanish 3 semester 1 and Spanish 4 semester 2.
+This will help maintain proficiency and allow the student to take more than one language if interested.
 Please visit our website to see suggestions and FAQ's Course Sequences and FAQs.

-^{}At any point in high school, students may add Chinese or Latin.
+Note that French 1 is only offered in 8th gradeAt any point in high school, students may add Chinese or Latin.